Kateryna Maksimentseva

 Streets, Public Realm, and Infrastructure

-Georgia Tech North Avenue Visioning, Atlanta, GA
+Georgia Tech North Avenue Vision Plan, Atlanta, GA

 North Point Parkway, Alpharetta, GA